HashWarlock/scaffold-lens-recipe-action/README.md

     ```bash
     LENS_HUB=""
     ```
-2. Run the chain and deploy the `TipActionModule` and mock contracts to the local network, and start the app:
+2. Run the chain and deploy the `RecipeActionModule` and mock contracts to the local network, and start the app:
     ```shell
     yarn chain
     yarn deploy:local